miyadaiku/miyadaiku-docs/doc/contents/en/tutorial/tutorial.rst

 Customizing templates
 -------------------------------

-Article files are converted to HTML with a Jinja 2 template named ``page_article.html``.
+Article files are converted to HTML with a Jinja2 template named ``page_article.html``.

 As an example, let's create a template ``page_article.html`` in the template directory ``first_doc/templates``.